Skip to content

 You will be taught through a combination of seminars, workshops, individual tuition, and online interaction.

 All students take an introductory module on advanced concepts and relevant theories in the Humanities, which also provides a grounding in postgraduate research methods and skills.
 All students also undertake a grounding in Digital Humanities methodologies, researching from databases and recovering and editing historical documents or literary texts.
 You will study a module on the interdisciplinary ‘New Humanities’, including environmental, medical, and scientific themes, which are relevant to both historical and literary / cultural scholarship.
-You will also take a special module dedicated to your main disciplinary focus: students registered to the MA English will take 'Evolving Genres’, and MA History students will take ‘History and the Media'.
+You will also take the 'Evolving Genres' module dedicated to your main disciplinary focus of English Literature.

 All students take a module on Professional Development, in which they apply their academic skills in a practical work project, either on a university-based project, or with a relevant external organisation, such as a media company, local cultural amenity, charity, or voluntary sector body.
 Opportunities for work-based learning will be tailored to students’ longer-term plans and ambitions, for example, some students may choose to work on a creative industries networking event, while others may prefer to devise and run an academic conference.